aadarshthe/Deadlock/README.md

 # 🚀 AI-Powered Deadlock Detection System

 ## 🌟 Overview
-Welcome to the **AI-Powered Deadlock Detection System**—a cutting-edge web application designed to simulate, analyze, and resolve deadlocks in a multi-process environment.
+Welcome to the **AI-Powered Deadlock Detection System** a cutting-edge web application designed to simulate, analyze, and resolve deadlocks in a multi-process environment.
 Our system provides real-time visualization of system processes and resources, along with AI-driven analysis and resolution mechanisms.
 Whether you're a student, developer, or system administrator, this tool will help you understand and tackle deadlocks effectively!

 ## 🎯 Key Features
 ✅ **Real-Time System Visualization** – Watch how processes interact with resources dynamically.